cynthiapinedoh79/stress-sm-p3py/README.md

   - As a returning user:
       1. I want to take the survey again and compare results over time (if available).
-      2. I’d like to see insights based on other users’ averages vs. mine.
+      2. I would like to see insights based on other users’ averages vs. mine.
       3. I may want to receive a summary of my responses and tips.

   <!--